-Form (Rev. December 2014) Department of the Treasury

-Request for Taxpayer Identification Number and Certification

-Give Form to the requester.
-Do not send to the IRS.
+► Go to www.irs.gov/FormW9 for instructions and the latest information.

-memai neveriue Service 1 Name (as shown on your income tax return).
-Name is required on this line; do not leave this line blank.
-Print or type Specific Instructions on page 2.
-2 Business name/o lisregarded entity name, if different from a above 3 Check appropriate box for federal tax classification; check only one of the following seven boxes: Individual/sole proprietor or C Corporation S Corporation Partnership Trust/estate single-member LLC 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=partnership) ► Note.
-For a single-member LLC that is disregarded, do not check LLC; check the appropriate box in the line above for the tax classification of the single-member owner.
-Exemption from FATCA reporting code (if any) Other (see instructions) (Applies to accounts maintained outside the U.S.) Fic ster's name and address (optional) eci • Address (Harrison , on oot, and apt. (or duito rio.) rioquooi or o marrio c aria addi ooo (optional) See Sp 6 City, state, and ZIP code 7 List account number(s) here (optional) Par Taxpa er Identifica ation Number (1 ΓΙΝ) Enter your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avoid backup withholding.
+2 Business name/disregarded entity name, if different from above Print or type.
+Specific Instructions on page 3.
+3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
+Check following seven boxes.
+Individual/sole proprietor or C Corporation S Corporation Partnership Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partnershine) Note: Check the appropriate box in the line above for the tax classification of the single-member owner LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a single is disregarded from the owner should check the appropriate box for the tax classification of its owner.
+Other (see instructions) ► □ Trust/estate □ Trust/estate □ certain entities, not individuinstructions on page 3): □ Exempt payee code (if any) □ Exemption from FATCA report of the LLC is uals; see See 6 City, state, and ZIP code 7 List account number(s) here (optional) Par t I Taxpayer Identification Number (TIN) your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid reside p withholding.
 For individuals, this is generally your social security number (SSN).
+However, for ant alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other as, it is your employer identification number (EIN).
+If you do not have a number, see How to get a

+Note: If the account is in more than one name, see the instructions for line 1.
+Also see What Name and Number To Give the Requester for guidelines on whose number to enter.

+Certification Part II

+TIN. later.

-However, for a resident alien, sole proprietor, or disregarded entity, see the Part I instructions on page 3.
-For other entities, it is your employer identification number (EIN).
-If you do not have a number, see How to get a TIN on page 3.
-Employer identification n numbe r Part Certific cation Under penalties of perju ry, I certify that: 1.
-The number shown o n this form is m y correct taxpayer id lentification number or I am waiting for r a numb er to be is sued to me ;); and 2.
-I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and 3.
-I ar 3.
-I am a U.S. citizen or other U.S. person (defined below); and 4.
-The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct. becau interes genera se you have failed st paid, acquisitior to report all into or abandonme er than interest ross out item 2 above erest and dividends on the of secured proper and dividends, you a on your tax return.
-For ty, cancellation of de or real estate trans ebt, contributions t actions, to an indi item 2 doe vidual reti es not appl rement arra y.
-For mo ortgage it (IRA), and Sign Here Signature of U.S. person .
-Mayon m Jonbardo Di ate ►
+Under penalties of perjury, I certify that:

+- 1. The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and - 2.
+I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and - 3.
+I am a U.S. citizen or other U.S. person (defined below); and - 4.
+The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.

+Certification instructions.
+You must cross out item 2 above if you have been notified by the IRS that you are currently subject to backup withholding because you have failed to report all interest and dividends on your tax return.
+For real estate transactions, item 2 does not apply.
+For mortgage interest paid, acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments other than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
+See the instructions for Part II, later.

+Ciam

+Sign Signature of

+Signature of Mayan Jonibardo

+Here U.S. person ► ch alpha Date 🕨

+0.0. person # Date